k1dbl4ck/cordova-plugin-atajo-update/README.md

 ## Roadmap
 - Switching between or rolling back to any previous update
-- Delta syncing only files that have been updated.
+- Delta syncing only files that have been updated
+- iOS Support

 ## Changelog